mazhermehboob/mazhermehboob/README.md

-You have several repositories with a variety of technologies and purposes.
-Here is an overview to help you draft an engaging GitHub profile README.md that highlights your skills, interests, and key projects:

----

 ## 👋 Hi, I'm Mazher Mehboob

 I'm passionate about building robust, efficient, and scalable solutions—ranging from personal configuration files to enterprise-grade infrastructure automation and modern web applications.
 Below are some highlights from my GitHub portfolio: